List of songs written by J-Hope

 J-Hope's work as a writer for musicians outside of BTS has been minimal.
 In 2012, before his official public debut, he featured on the track "Animal" by former labelmate Jo Kwon and was part of the writing team, which included Swedish EDM producer Avicii.
 J-Hope also worked with South Korean music pioneer Seo Taiji to adjust portions of the track "Come Back Home", from the album Seo Taiji and Boys IV (1995), which was eventually performed by BTS at the Seo Taiji 25th Anniversary concert in August 2017.

+As of March 2025, 148 songs have been attributed to him as a writer and composer by KOMCA.